-- Significant savings available based on alternative monetisation factor for balancing volumes. - The Baringa CBA has no consideration for negative impacts on limiting IC ramping. - High correlation of IC cumulative ramping and increased balancing volumes has not been replicated. - The CBA assessment assumes no changes in procurement method for reserve and response products. - The value of implementing a static IC ramp rate of 50MW/min is likely to reduce in the second half of the 2020s.
+- Significant savings available based on alternative monetisation factor for balancing volumes. - The Baringa CBA has no consideration for negative impacts on limiting IC ramping.

+- High correlation of IC cumulative ramping and increased balancing volumes has not been replicated. - The CBA assessment assumes no changes in procurement method for reserve and response products. - The value of implementing a static IC ramp rate of 50MW/min is likely to reduce in the second half of the 2020s.

-The Proposer challenged the outcomes of the AFRY report stating that the Baringa CBA did consider the negative impacts on limiting the IC ramping and pointed out that due to timescales and the lateness in what the AFRY report was delivered it makes it difficult to fully assess it and challenges the results.
+The Proposer challenged the outcomes of the AFRY report stating that the Baringa CBA did consider the negative impacts on limiting the IC ramping and pointed out that due to timescales and the lateness of the AFRY report, made it difficult to fully assess and challenge the results.

-The ESO representative asked several questions to the IC Workgroup Members who commissioned the work, which can be seen in Annex 11.
+The ESO representative asked several questions to the IC Workgroup members who commissioned the work, which can be seen in Annex 11.